-Use and Distribution of Specific Special Revenue Funds and Accounts to provide a school crossing guard program and/or programs designed to enhance child safety, health, or nutrition.
+Use and Distribution of Specific Special Revenue Funds and Accounts

+- 6. Child Safety Fund: This fund is used to deposit a \$1.50 fee collected on each vehicle registration and court costs collected by justice, county, or district courts for violations that occur within a school-crossing zone of \$25 per violation.
+This fund is used to provide a school crossing guard program and/or programs designed to enhance child safety, health, or nutrition.
 The Commissioners Court, by an order adopted in October 2010, has directed these funds to be distributed in the following manner: 10% of Total Collections less an administrative fee shall be distributed to the Williamson County's Children's Advocacy Center.
 The remainder shall be distributed to the school districts on a pro rata basis based on attendance.
-These funds will be distributed annually after the close of the prior fiscal year.
+These funds will be distributed annually after the close of the prior fiscal year. - 7.
+School Fund: Williamson County maintains a working interest ownership in two natural gas producing properties located on what was formerly county-owned property.
+The mineral rights that have been retained are designated to be distributed to school districts within the county based on the number of students who reside in the county.
+This distribution will occur annually at the close of each fiscal year and will coincide with the distribution of the Child Safety Fund proceeds.